andrew/ultimate-awesome/README.md

 - [awesome-wireguard](https://github.com/cedrickchee/awesome-wireguard) - A curated list of WireGuard tools, projects, and resources.
 - [awesome-gpt-prompt-engineering](https://github.com/snwfdhmp/awesome-gpt-prompt-engineering) - A curated list of awesome resources, tools, and other shiny things for GPT prompt engineering.
 - [awesome-AutoML](https://github.com/windmaple/awesome-AutoML) - Curating a list of AutoML-related research, tools, projects and other resources.
-- [awesome-code-ai](https://github.com/sourcegraph/awesome-code-ai) - A list of AI coding tools (assistants, completions, refactoring, etc.).
-- [awesome-mojo](https://github.com/mojicians/awesome-mojo) - A curated list of awesome Mojo 🔥 frameworks, libraries, software and resources.
 - [awesome-python-in-education](https://github.com/quobit/awesome-python-in-education) - A curated list about Python in Education :snake: :mortar_board:.
+- [awesome-startpage](https://github.com/jnmcfly/awesome-startpage) - This is a carefully compiled list of remarkable projects with the focus on startpages.
 - [Awesome-Game-Analysis](https://github.com/OTFCG/Awesome-Game-Analysis) - A comprehensive collection of video game tech analysis resources.
 - [Awesome-LiDAR-Camera-Calibration](https://github.com/Deephome/Awesome-LiDAR-Camera-Calibration) - A Collection of LiDAR-Camera-Calibration Papers, Toolboxes and Notes .
 - [awesome-learning](https://github.com/mfaisalkhatri/awesome-learning) - Curated lists of awesome learning resources for a Software Test Automation Engineer .
-- [awesome-startpage](https://github.com/jnmcfly/awesome-startpage) - This is a carefully compiled list of remarkable projects with the focus on startpages.
 - [awesome-account-abstraction](https://github.com/4337Mafia/awesome-account-abstraction) - 📖 A curated list of resources dedicated to Account Abstraction (EIP-4337).
 - [awesome-unity](https://github.com/proyecto26/awesome-unity) - A curated list of awesome Unity games! 🎮.
 - [graph-adversarial-learning-literature](https://github.com/safe-graph/graph-adversarial-learning-literature) - A curated list of adversarial attacks and defenses papers on graph-structured data.